thomaspark/scoper/README.md

 Each `<style scoped>` element's parent is wrapped with a `span` that is given a unique ID.
 Its rules are moved to `head` and all selectors prepended with their respective ID.

 Scoper is only active when the page contains scoped styles and the browser doesn't support them.

+# Tests

+Tests can be run with the command `mocha test/test.js`.